HomeSmartMesh/sdk-hsm-thingy53/README.md

 ## 04_bme680
 [samples/04_bme680](./samples/04_bme680)

-    Note : Do not use this sample, it is for info only, using BME680 driver for BME688 can only fetch temp,hum,press but not gas due to difference in registers config
+Note: Do not use this sample, it is for info only, using BME680 driver for BME688 can only fetch temp,hum,press but not gas due to difference in registers config

 * this sample is based on [BME680 Zephyr sample](https://docs.zephyrproject.org/latest/samples/sensor/bme680/README.html) from Nordic's fork [nRF BME680 Zephyr sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/samples/sensor/bme680/README.html)
 * this samples uses the device drivers declaration `bosch,bme680` in the thingy53 dts file `thingy53_nrf5340_common.dts` used for